jclo/jlru/README.md

     You can force to update the value by typing: `set(key, newval, { force: true });`

   * **get**<br>
-    `get(key)` returns the key/value stored into the cache and remove it from the cache.
+    `get(key)` returns the key/value stored into the cache.
 If this key/value doesn't exist, or it has reached its lifetime, `get` returns `null`.

   * **has**<br>
     `has(key)` returns the key/value stored into the cache.
 If this key/value doesn't exist, or it has reached its lifetime, `has` returns `null`.